dherault/serverless-offline/README.md

 ### Credits and inspiration

-This plugin is a fork of [Nopik](https://github.com/Nopik/)'s [Serverless-serve](https://github.com/Nopik/serverless-serve), the differences are:
+This plugin is a fork of [Nopik](https://github.com/Nopik/)'s [Serverless-serve](https://github.com/Nopik/serverless-serve), the main differences are:

-- *Offline* supports velocity templates.
+- *Offline* supports Velocity templates.
 - *Offline* takes into account your λ's timeouts.
 - *Offline* puts a stronger focus on error handling by displaying stack traces and mimicking APIG's errors.
-- *Offline* displays your routes on start.
 - *Offline* has an open-source license.
-- *Offline* dropped support for *Serve*'s optional init script.
 - Under the hood, *Serve* uses Express, *Offline* uses Hapi.

 ### Roadmap

+- Support for Python and Java runtimes
 - Support for APIG models
-- v2.0.0 when Serverless 0.5 is out.
+- v2.0.0 when Serverless 0.5 is out
 - Test suite
+- Reduce initial loading time

 ### Contributing